London Song Festival

 In addition to the 150th anniversary of the birth of Richard Strauss, we celebrate the 50th anniversary of the death of the Austrian Joseph Marx, who like Strauss remained in his homeland throughout the war years, and the 150th anniversary of the death of Isaac Nathan, a British-Jewish composer who emigrated to Australia to become the 'Father of Australian Music'.

-Our singers this year include Simon Wallfisch, a member of an outstanding musical family who came to the UK as émigrés fleeing Nazi persecution: Peter Brathwaite, winner of the Samuel Coleridge-Taylor Award at the 2009 Voice of Black Opera Competition: Ailish Tynan and Elisabeth Meister, both past members of the Jette Parker Programme of the Royal Opera House Covent Garden: outstanding young Russian-Jewish soprano Ilona Domnich: and young up-and-coming singers from the Guildhall School of Music and Drama and the Royal College of Music.
+Our singers this year include Ailish Tynan, a past BBC New Generation Artist and a Vilar Young Artist at the ROH Covent Garden, who is now singing at major european opera houses: Simon Wallfisch, a member of an outstanding musical family who came to the UK as émigrés fleeing Nazi persecution: Peter Brathwaite, winner of the Samuel Coleridge-Taylor Award at the 2009 Voice of Black Opera Competition: outstanding young Russian-Jewish soprano Ilona Domnich: Regina Nathan who has sung in concert and recital across Europe: and young up-and-coming singers, Sinead O’Kelly and Dominic Sedgwick from the Royal College of Music and the Guildhall School of Music and Drama.

 Highlights for 2014